-The instructor will have regularly scheduled office hours; students are encouraged to take advantage of this time to discuss any course related issues and to get additional help as needed throughout the semester.
-If you are unable to stop by scheduled office hours, you should contact the instructor to set an appointment.
+The instructor and teaching assistants (TAs) will have regularly scheduled office hours; students are encouraged to take advantage of this time to discuss any course related issues and to get additional help as needed throughout the semester.
+If you are unable to stop by scheduled office hours, you should contact the instructor or one of the TAs to set an appointment.
 Outside of class and office hours, email is the preferred means of communication, but please keep in mind that grades cannot be discussed over email.